tayloraswift/swift-bson/Sources/BSON/docs.docc/Serialization Patterns.md

 You would usually use ``BSONListDecodable`` when you expect a list of a fixed size, or a length that is a multiple of some fixed stride.
 Here’s an example of a type `FirstAndLastName` that round-trips a pair of strings:

-@Snippet(id: AdvancedPatterns, slice: LIST_PAIR)
+@Snippet(id: Patterns, slice: LIST_PAIR)

 ### Best Practices

 BSON lists are essentially BSON documents with anonymous keys.
 The ``BSONListEncodable`` and especially ``BSONListDecodable`` protocols are best suited for schema with positionally-significant list items.
 However, unlike JSON, encoding with anonymous keys saves no space relative to encoding with named keys, so it just results in schema that is more brittle and harder to evolve.

-Some kinds of data, like arrays of RGB colors, are logically well-modeled as lists, but can be represented far more efficiently as [packed binary data](#Coordinate-Buffers).
+Some kinds of data, like arrays of RGB colors, are logically well-modeled as lists, but can be represented far more efficiently as [packed binary data](Textures-and-Coordinates).

 #### Prefer `Array`